 Chances are the answer to one (or both) of those questions is yes.
 And, that’s good news at tax time!

-Branded shirts, pants, hats and protective items like boots, safety glasses and hi-vis clothing are all common trainee and apprentice tax deductions.
+Branded shirts (with a company logo), pants, hats and protective items like boots, safety glasses and hi-vis clothing are all common trainee and apprentice tax deductions.

 Clothing that is NOT branded is not tax deductible.
 For example, you can’t claim a plain black pair of cargo pants to work, even if they’re compulsory.
 However, you can claim a pair of steel capped boots or a safety vest, if it is considered protective in nature.